 Parakeets love to interact with their owners and entertain themselves inside their cages with toys.

 Your pet bird loves to preen and clean.
 Offer him a warm bird bath 2-3 times a week, or a refreshing mist from a spray bottle.Shop toys

 How can I keep my parakeet healthy?

 To make sure your parakeet stays happy and calm, refrain from handling your new bird for three or four days — he needs to get used to his new surroundings.
-If your parakeet displays any of these symptoms, check in with a vet:
+Aside from annual checkups, talk to an avian veterinarian if you have any questions about your bird’s health or if your parakeet displays any of these signs: